androidsmart/androidsmart.github.io/content/cusrom/Xiaomi/mi/Mi439/Recovery/Twrp.md

 keywords  : [Xiaomi Redmi 7A - Redmi 8 - Redmi 8A - Redmi 8A Dual]
 ---

-Download Custom Recovery TWRP For Xiaomi Redmi 7A - Redmi 8 - Redmi 8A - Redmi 8A Dual
+Download Custom Recovery TWRP For Xiaomi Redmi 7A - Redmi 8 - Redmi 8A - Redmi 8A Dual (mi8939).

-## TWRP Recovery for Redmi 8: A Comprehensive Guide

 Team Win Recovery Project (TWRP) is a custom recovery environment for Android devices.
 It offers a touch-based interface and a host of features that allow users to modify their devices beyond what is possible with the stock recovery.
 In this guide, we will cover everything you need to know about installing and using TWRP on your Redmi 8.

-**Why Install TWRP?**
+## Why Install TWRP

 * **Root Access:** TWRP makes it easier to root your device, giving you complete control over your Android system.
 * **Custom ROMs:** Install custom ROMs to change the entire look and feel of your device, and potentially access newer Android versions than those offered by the manufacturer.
 * **Backups and Restores:** Create full backups of your system, including apps and data, and restore them in case of any issues.
 * **Advanced Features:** TWRP offers many other features like wiping cache/dalvik, flashing ZIP files, and more.

-**Prerequisites**
+## Prerequisites

 Before installing TWRP, make sure you have the following: